crossplane-contrib/provider-terraform/README.md

 ## Terraform Output support

-Non-sensitive outputs are mapped to the status.atProvider.outputs section as strings so they can be referenced by the Composition.
+Non-sensitive outputs are mapped to the status.atProvider.outputs section so they can be referenced by the Composition.
 Strings, numbers and booleans can be referenced directly in Compositions and can be used in the _convert_ transform if type conversion is needed.
-Tuple and object outputs will be available in the corresponding JSON form.
+Tuple and object outputs will be available.
+Objects that have nested objects will not have the nest object available.
-This is required because undefined object attributes are not specified in the Workspace CRD and so will be sanitized before the status is stored in the database.

-That means that any output values required for use in the Composition must be published explicitly and individually, and they cannot be referenced inside a tuple or object.

 For example, the following terraform outputs:
 ```yaml